Income Needed to Buy in Washington

 Rent vs Buy in Washington

 Is it better to rent or buy in Washington?
-With a calculated monthly payment of ~$4,480, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future District of Columbia inflation.
+With a calculated monthly payment of ~$3,810, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future District of Columbia inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Washington wrong because they underestimate taxes.
-Our Washington Mortgage Calculator uses the specific District of Columbia property tax rate of 0.85%, which adds roughly $453/mo to your real payment.
+Our Washington Mortgage Calculator uses the specific District of Columbia property tax rate of 0.85%, which saves roughly $133/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)